BillyMcCune/Cellular-Automata-Simulator/README.md

   make an enum, property file, or some other universal or hard to change value in order to prevent errors from spelling mistakes.
 I implemented this long before I realized the issue from the failing the codebase tests, so this would be an implementation for the future.
+* Hexagon Grid MOORE neighbor assignment appears to be broken, at times not selecting the correct neighbors.
+I discovered this late, so did not have time to troubleshoot or fix this.

 #### Configuration Bugs